burriko/job-queue/README.md

 $queue->push($job);
 ```

 This assumes that you have an `EmailClient` class with a method named `handle` that takes an argument of client_id.
+This will be called later when the job is retrieved from the queue and executed.

 ### Processing the queue